 How Can Teachers Improve Student Memory in the Classroom?

-Teachers can improve student memory by implementing evidence-based strategies like retrieval practice, spaced repetition, and elaborative interrogation.
-Research shows students score 50% higher when using practice tests compared to re-reading or highlighting, partly due to the hypercorrection effect where confident wrong answers lead to stronger learning when corrected.
+Teachers can improve student memory by implementing evidence-based strategies like retrieval practise, spaced repetition, and elaborative interrogation.
+Research shows students score 50% higher when using practise tests compared to re-reading or highlighting, partly due to the hypercorrection effect where confident wrong answers lead to stronger learning when corrected.
 The most effective approach combines these techniques with proper timing, such as scheduling review sessions when students are most alert.

 Memory StrategyRetrieval PracticeSpaced LearningInterleaved PracticeSilent Study